Meeline Station Regeneration Project

 Project Information:

-Meeline Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Meeline Station, approximately 50km from the town of Mount Magnet and 650km northeast of Perth in Western Australia.
-It was registered in July 2019 and covers a vast area of 168,009.05 hectares.
+Meeline Station Regeneration Project is a Human-Induced Regeneration project located at Meeline Station, approximately 50km from Mount Magnet in the Mid West region of Western Australia.
+It was registered in July 2019 and covers 168,009.05ha.

 Human-Induced Regeneration projects involve establishing permanent native forests through assisted regeneration from in-situ seed sources, such as rootstock and lignotubers.
-For this methodology to be applied, the land must have been cleared of vegetation and regrowth suppressed for at least 10 years prior to the project's commencement.
-The primary activity for the Meeline Station project is the management of the timing and the extent of grazing to allow native vegetation to recover.
+This is achieved by ceasing activities that suppress natural vegetation regrowth; for this project, it involves managing the timing and the extent of livestock grazing on land where regrowth was suppressed for at least 10 years prior to commencement.